AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 - The Logic Equivalency CHceking (LEC) is used to compare the resulting netlist after optimization of place and route to the gate level netlist from synthesis phase
 Antenna Rules Violation = long wire segments will act as antennna and will accumulate charges, this might damage the connected transistor gates.
 Solution is to eithre use bridging or antenna diode insertion to leak away the charges

-### Notable directories:
+### Notable Directories:

 ```
-├── openlane             -> directory where the tool can be invoked
+├── openlane             -> directory where the tool can be invoked (run docker first)
+│   ├── designs          -> All designs must be extracted from this folder
+│   │   │   ├── picorv32a -> Design used as case study for this workshop
+│   |   |   ├── ...
+|   |   ├── ...
 ├── pdks                 -> contains pdk related files
 │   ├── skywater-pdk     -> all Skywater 130nm PDKs
 │   ├── open-pdks        -> contains scripts that makes the PDK (which is normally just compatible to commercial tools) to work with the opensource EDA tool